jutaro/purescript-STSequence/docs/Data/STSequence.md

 fromArray :: forall a h r.
 Array a -> Eff (st :: ST h | r) (STSequence h a)
 ```

+Convert an array to a STSequence

 #### `toArray`

 ``` purescript
 toArray :: forall a h r.
 STSequence h a -> Eff (st :: ST h | r) (Array a)
 ```

+Convert a STSequence to an Array

 #### `null`